domoritz/clingo-wasm/README.md

 Run `npm run build:wasm` if you have Docker.
 For testing purposes, you can run `scripts/build_clingo.sh` from the root directory of the project.

+### Stack Size Configuration
+The stack size is set to 1MB for more general use, while the Emscripten default is 64KB.
+If you need to increase the stack size to handle larger knowledge bases (and avoid buffer overflow errors) or decrease it to optimize memory usage, you can modify the `STACK_SIZE` option in the `build_clingo.sh` script before building.

 ### Build and Test JavaScript

 Run `npm run build` to build the js files.
 Run `npm test` to run tests in node.